attack68/rateslib/docs/source/i_guide.rst

 Securities and bonds
 --------------------

-A very common instrument in financial investing is a :class:`~rateslib.instrument.FixedRateBond`.
+A very common instrument in financial investing is a :class:`~rateslib.instruments.FixedRateBond`.
-At time of writing the ...
+At time of writing the on-the-run 10Y US treasury was the 3.875% Aug 2033 bond.
+Here we can construct this using the street convention and derive the price from yield-to-maturity and risk calculations.

+.. ipython:: python

+   from rateslib import FixedRateBond fxb = FixedRateBond(
+       effective=dt(2023, 8, 15),
+       termination=dt(2033, 8, 15),
+       fixed_rate=3.875,
+       spec="ust"
+   )
+   fxb.accrued(settlement=dt(2025, 2, 14))
+   fxb.price(ytm=4.0, settlement=dt(2025, 2, 14))
+   fxb.duration(ytm=4.0, settlement=dt(2025, 2, 14), metric="duration")

 .. toctree::
     :hidden: